Scholarships

 - The financial suppport shall be repaid by the scholarship holder in case of fraud or false declaration.

-FINANCIAL OVERVIEW FOR SCHOLARSHIP STUDENTS
+FINANCIAL OVERVIEW FOR ERASMUS+ SCHOLARSHIP STUDENTS

 Approximately 15 Erasmus Mundus Joint Master Degree (EMJMD) Scholarships are offered each year.
 EMJMD scholarships will offer funding for the duration of a maximum of 24 months and provide the following:

-The difference between a partner and programme country is explained more in detail here
+The difference between a Partner and Programme Country is explained more in detail here.